Photo by Mark Duffel on Unsplash

 Consider adopting time management techniques like the Pomodoro method.
 This approach allows you to maintain a sharp focus and a clear mind throughout your work.
 When you encounter challenges, resist the urge to spend excessive time (more than 45 minutes) on a single problem.
 Instead, transition to the next task or seek assistance from a colleague.

-No matter your level of expertise, there will come a time when you find yourself uncertain about the clarity of your code or the suitability of a particular solution.
-It's important to understand that having doubts is not a sign of weakness; rather, it signifies your willingness to step outside your comfort zone and enhance your skills.
+Regardless of your expertise, there will be times when you’re unsure about the clarity of your code or the suitability of a particular solution.
+It's essential to recognize that having doubts is not a sign of weakness; it demonstrates your willingness to step outside your comfort zone and improve your skills.

-Remember that your colleagues on the team are not adversaries; they share the same ultimate goal as you do - achieving success as a team.
-When you encounter questions that don't have readily available answers, reach out to your peers for their input.
-Encourage them to provide feedback on your thought process.
-In essence, be a team player.
+Remember, your colleagues are not adversaries but allies with the same goal — achieving success as a team.
+When faced with questions that don't have straightforward answers, reach out to your peers for their input.
+Encourage them to provide feedback on your thought process and be a team player.

 In software development, one undeniable truth prevails: things break.
 However, it's far more advantageous for them to break during the initial stages of development rather than in front of your users.
 Therefore, incorporating unit and integration tests is not merely recommended; it's an absolute necessity.
 If possible, extend your testing suite to include end-to-end tests for comprehensive coverage.